Rules for getting production access

 Production Admin access

-- Access to Production Deploy Jenkins and Staging Deploy Jenkins to deploy applications via the GOV.UK Production GitHub team
+- Write access to Argo CD in staging and production via the GOV.UK Production GitHub team

 - Privileged AWS Access in Production, Staging and Tools environments (via the